 Today, it seems like everyone is trying a fast-style diet.
 Fasting, specifically intermittent fasting, has become a prominent health routine, especially among younger generations.

-Fasting is a great way to ensure your body sheds more calories than you consume.
-Decreasing your calorie intake to a healthy level is critical for weight loss.
+Fasting is a great way to ensure your body is metabolically flexible when it comes to burning fat or glucose for fuel.
 Intermittent fasting can also benefit those who don’t have weight loss as a top priority.
 You can practice certain methods of fasting to gain muscle while staying lean.

 While fasting can be beneficial, it’s not suitable for everyone.
 Make sure to do your research before you decide if fasting is a good option for you.
 Additionally, there are often a lot of questions that come from people that are about to start a fast.